JulieMontoya/BCP_design/version_6/README.md

 the command language has been extended with a new command, **ML** for **M**ove **L**egend.

+## MAKEFILE TARGETS

+`$ make non-sw` -- Builds a disc image with a version of BCP to run from main RAM, targeted to end at &57FF to allow the use of MODE 4 or MODE 5 on a Model B.  MODE 129 can be used on a Master 128.

+This disc image
+also includes a version of `WL2DES` modified to support the new design data file format.

+`$ make sideways` -- Builds a disc image with a version of BCP which runs the machine code portion mostly from sideways RAM / ROM, and allows the use of MODE 1 on a Model B.

+As well as the BASIC portion, a sideways ROM image file is provided which may be burned into a 27128 EPROM or loaded into sideways RAM.
+Self-loading code is incorporated to allow the file to be `*RUN` directly from the disc, whereupon it will copy itself to sideways RAM.
+This is intended for use on a BBC Model B without the `*SRLOAD` command.
+This actually appeared to work much faster than the `*SRLOAD` of an emulated Master 128, but real hardware may well behave differently.

+`$ make full_monty` -- Builds a disc image with both non-sideways and sideways versions of BCP.
+For showing off :)

+# NEW FEATURES

 ## THE "MOVE LEGEND" COMMAND

 + **ML {component}** -- Allows a component's legend to be moved.